Haayzeed/url-shortner/README.md

 # url-shortner
-The challenge is to integrate with the shrtcode API to create shortened URLs and display them like in the designs.
+The challenge is to integrate with the shrtcode API to create shortened URLs and display them.

 Users should are able to: